GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

    Australian Research Environment
    ARE
       The `Australian Research Environment <https://are.nci.org.au/>`_ is a tool for using the data and software available on the :term:`NCI`.
-It is a replacement the old :term:`VDI` system.
+It is a replacement for the old :term:`VDI` system.

    Azimuth